 In short, the joint integration of stakeholders together with universities can help the formation of a collaborative structure whose mission is to create effective, solid and lasting support for high-level student-athletes with disabilities to develop their talents in both sport and academia, with respect for their particular needs and adaptations.
 The promotion of Dual Career in this population group may inspire other students, with or without disabilities, through the transmission of positive values and attitudes.
 Sacrifice, persistence, overcoming of adversity or self-improvement are personal qualities especially highlighted in disabled athletes, which can enrich the functioning of a university classroom.
 At the same time, the presence of these athletes on campus can contribute to their social inclusion.
 University staff will become aware of the treatment of diversity and will improve their training to adapt their methodologies in an inclusive way.
 Universities will review their physical and organizational barriers to create campuses that do not limit the presence of persons with disabilities.
 All these synergies will help to create universities prepared to face the challenges posed by the European Union in terms of social inclusion and adapted sport.
-The success of the dual career of disabled athletes will not only help them to build a more stable and secure future, but will also make them reference models to inspire other young disabled athletes to follow in their footsteps.
+The success of the dual career of disabled athletes will not only help them to build a more stable and secure future but will also make them reference models to inspire other young disabled athletes to follow in their footsteps.

-- 1. Concerning the concept of dual career of student-athletes, select the INCORRECT answer: - a) Young elite athletes face several difficulties in combining sport with educational or work commitments. - b) European sport talents tend to either drop out of sport and prioritise education to prepare for future job opportunities or postpone the attainment of a degree. - c) Dual careers present themselves as the best option for a better transition to retirement. - d) The design of dual career programmes should respond to the general needs of the athletes, not individual ones. - 2.
-Regarding the different paths the athlete can choose with respect his/her their sporting career, the parallel path refers to: - a) The one dedicated exclusively to sport. - b) The one in which sport and studies or work are combined, giving priority to one or the other depending on the specific circumstances. - c) The path in which sport and studies or work are equally important. - d) All of them are incorrect. - 3.
-Which of the following statements is INCORRECT about the EU Guidelines on Dual Careers of Athletes? - a) It serves as a common framework for EU Member States due to the large number of specifications and regulations related to talented and elite athletes that exist.
+- Concerning the concept of dual career of student-athletes, select the INCORRECT answer: - A. Young elite athletes face several difficulties in combining sport with educational or work commitments. - B. European sport talents tend to either drop out of sport and prioritise education to prepare for future job opportunities or postpone the attainment of a degree. - C. Dual careers present themselves as the best option for a better transition to retirement.

+- D. The design of dual career programmes should respond to the general needs of the athletes, not individual ones. - 2.
+Regarding the different paths the athlete can choose with respect his/her their sporting career, the parallel path refers to: - A. The one dedicated exclusively to sport. - B. The one in which sport and studies or work are combined, giving priority to one or the other depending on the specific circumstances. - C. The path in which sport and studies or work are equally important. - D. All of them are incorrect. - 3.
+Which of the following statements is INCORRECT about the EU Guidelines on Dual Careers of Athletes? - A. It serves as a common framework for EU Member States due to the large number of specifications and regulations related to talented and elite athletes that exist. - B. They represent a mandatory legislative regulation with which all EU member states must comply. - C. These guidelines are addressed primarily to policy makers in the Member States, as inspiration for the formulation and adoption of action-oriented national dual career guidelines. - D. This document contains 36 guidelines concerning policy areas, the European dimension of dual careers in sport and its dissemination, monitoring and evaluation. - 4.
+Which of the following athletics career model incorporates the athletic career as a whole taking into account the six levels of development (athletic, psychological, psychosocial, academic and vocational, financial and legal)? - A. Holistic Athletic Career Model. - B. Athletic Career Transition Model.